Almost Angels: Plot

-Despite the objections, Tony manages to join the Vienna Boys' Choir.
-Once there, he meets Peter (played by Sean Scully), who is the leading chorister and the most experienced solo voice.
-When Peter finds out that Tony has a wonderful, clear treble voice, he feels threatened by the talented new boy.
-Peter's jealousy will prompt him to do everything in his power to ruin his rival's public performances and his good image as a boarder, to the point of endangering Tony's life.
-The sabotage will eventually end but the breaking of Peter's voice will change the events drastically.
+Tony struggles with arithmetic, and learns the oboe as well as joining the choir.
+Tony meets Peter (played by Sean Scully), who is the leading chorister and the most experienced solo voice.
+When Peter finds out that Tony has a wonderful, clear treble voice, he feels threatened by the talented new boy, especially after Herr tells them they sing well together.